What is happening - what is currently on my easel or recently completed ...

 It has nevertheless been a wonderful whirlwind year for my tiny gallery in beautiful Portland.
 (You know, a retired level kind of whirlwind).
 So many repeat clients, new faces and a summer of commissioned paintings.
-A truly fulfilling year largely thanks to my social media activity.
+A truly fulfilling year largely thanks to my return clients, referrals and social media activity.

 A new direction awaits in very large oil works I started before the fractures as well as unfulfilled commissions and a planned second watercolour and ink Portland series to explore.